 Admission to the Program

 As economic theory, mathematics, and probability and statistics are pervasive in modern financial analysis, completion of the certificate in finance requires mathematical ability and preparation.
-The following foundation courses, or their equivalent, are required for admission into the program and (except as noted) must be completed by the end of sophomore year.
-All courses require a letter grade (pass/fail not allowed).
+The following foundation courses are required for admission into the program and (except as noted) must be completed by the end of sophomore year.
+All courses require a letter grade (Pass/Fail not allowed).

 Program of Study

-b) Three electives chosen from the two lists of elective courses found on the program's website.
+- Three electives chosen from the two lists of elective courses found on the program's website.
 List 1: Financial Applications, and List 2: General Methodology for Finance.
 ECO and ORF majors must take at least two of their three elective courses from List 1.
 All other concentrators must take at least one of their three elective courses from List 1.
 The program representative can approve a coherent plan of study that involves elective courses outside the preapproved lists.